jdomo/quotes-backend/README.md

 # Watch Your Tone

-Ever wonder about how an AI interprets the things we say?
+Ever wonder how an AI interprets the things we say?
 Using IBM's Tone Analyzer, **Watch Your Tone** enlists the processing power of Watson to determine the emotional content of your favourite phrases and quotes.

 ## Screenshots
 ![WYT Screenshot 1](https://i.ibb.co/bz2xvKC/Screen-Shot-2019-09-10-at-4-21-54-PM.png)